kexiZeroing/kexiZeroing.github.io/src/posts/using-images-in-web.md

 ### JPEG
 JPEG images were designed to make detailed photographic images as small as possible by removing information that the human eye won't notice.
 As a result it's a lossy format.
 It stores direct color depth and so is great for photographs, but the lossy compression means it's bad for logos and line drawings: Not only will they look fuzzy, but such images will also have a larger file-size compared to GIFs.

+> JPG and JPEG stand both for an image format proposed and supported by the Joint Photographic Experts Group.
+The two terms have the same meaning and are interchangeable.
+The reason for the different file extensions dates back to the early versions of Windows.
+The original file extension was '.jpeg'; however in Windows at that time all files required a three letter file extension.
+So, the file extension was shortened to '.jpg'.

 ### PNG-8
 PNG-8 (the indexed version of PNG) is really a good replacement for GIFs.
 It is also lossless.
 However, it cannot support animation like GIFs, and it has some support issues with very old browsers.
 The main thing that PNG-8 does better than GIFs is having support for alpha-transparency.